 11. Lake Tuscaloosa

-On hot summer days, a day out by the lake is appealing, and beautiful Lake Tuscaloosa is one of the most popular recreational areas in the region.
+For me, on hot summer days, a day out by the lake is always appealing, and beautiful Lake Tuscaloosa is one of the most popular recreational areas in the region.

 Families, friends and groups venture here for swimming, boating and fishing, and you can even rent kayaks, canoes and paddleboards if you fancy drifting leisurely across the water.

 Anglers can catch bass, catfish, bluegill and more, but if you wish to remain on dry land, there are hiking trails around the perimeter which traverse forests and woodlands filled with flora and fauna.

 Sit on the shores at sunset, bring your camera and swimming gear and I’m sure you’ll enjoy a fun-packed day at this picturesque lake.